About Kara

 Her family had taught her to believe in herself, so she worked tirelessly to accomplish her basketball goals.
 Through much determination and effort, she continued to work hard and perfect her game.
 The hard work paid off, and Kara was recruited to play at UCONN for Coach Geno Auriemma on a scholarship, and in 1995, with a 35-0 team record, she won an NCAA National Championship with the UCONN Huskies.
 Kara went on to become one of only nine players in the world to have the elusive “set”-NCAA National Championship (1995), WNBA Championship (1999) and an Olympic Gold Medal (2000).
 Kara was also inducted into the Women’s Basketball Hall of Fame in Knoxville, TN (2017).

 Today, Kara works as an in-studio analyst for the UCONN Women’s Basketball games on Sports New York Television (SNY).
-She is also a motivational speaker, a coach to young players in the Connecticut Travel and AAU Programs, and provides her knowledge and skills coaching young athletes by offering private basketball lessons year round and basketball camps for girls during the summer.
-Kara is married to her husband, Sean Drinan, a financial advisor with Stifel, and they have two beautiful girls, Sydney age 15 and Delaney age 14 and they live in Somers, CT.
-Both girls are following in mom’s footsteps and already play basketball in their town, on the travel team, and on AAU.
-Sydney currently plays on the Varsity Basketball Team at Suffield Academy, CT.
+She is also a motivational speaker, a coach to young players in the Connecticut AAU Programs, and provides her knowledge and skills coaching young athletes by offering private basketball lessons year round and basketball camps for girls during the summer.
+Kara is married to her husband, Sean Drinan, a financial advisor with Stifel, and they have two beautiful girls, Sydney age 17 and Delaney age 16 and they live in Somers, CT.
+Both girls follow in mom’s footsteps and play basketball in AAU.
+Sydney currently plays on the Girls Varsity Basketball Team at Suffield Academy, CT.
+Delaney also enjoys Drama/Chorus and participates in the Drama Club and performs in shows at Somers HS.

 Collegiate-University of Connecticut: